tristantao/kaggle_survivor/writeup.md

 }
 ```

-Now that we have a surivival prediction of 0 and 1, we output the data into a csv file, which can be submitted on kaggle for grading.
+We now output the data into a csv file, which can be submitted on kaggle for grading.
+Fingers Crossed!

-We first create the 2 required output columns, namely PassengerID and survival (which we just predicted).
-This is done through __cbind__.
-We then assign the column headers so the output headers will appear when we output in csv (comma separated values) format.
-Finally, by calling __write.csv__, R will go into our current working directory and output the columns into a file, which we named "kpred14.csv".
-Go to the folder and check for yourself!

 ```R
 kaggle.sub <- cbind(testData$PassengerId,survival)